chihchun/oh-my-zsh/CONTRIBUTING.md

 # CONTRIBUTING GUIDELINES

 Oh-My-Zsh is a community-driven project.
-Contribution is welcome, encouraged, and appreciated.
+Contribution is welcome, encouraged and appreciated.
 It is also essential for the development of the project.

-First, please take a moment to review our [code of conduct](CODE_OF_CONDUCT.md).

 These guidelines are an attempt at better addressing the huge amount of pending issues and pull requests.
 Please read them closely.